Genivia/ugrep/README.md

             specified, outputs directories in a tree-like format.
     -R, --dereference-recursive
             Recursively read all files under each directory.
-Follow all symbolic links, unlike -r.
+Follow all symbolic links to directories, unlike -r.
 See also option --sort.
     -r, --recursive
-            Recursively read all files under each directory, following symbolic links only if they are specified on the command line.
+            Recursively read all files under each directory, following symbolic links to files but not to directories.
 Note that when no FILE arguments are specified and input is read from a terminal, recursive searches are performed as if -r is specified.
 See also option --sort.
     --depth=[MIN,][MAX], -1, -2, -3, ... -9, --10, --11, --12, ...
             Restrict recursive searches from MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified path without recursing